 Since old age comes with reduced blood, flowing to some parts of the body, particularly that of the foot, an attempt should be made to keep them intact.

-This can be achieved through regular foot massage for older adults, keeping a foot in footstool while sitting down and regular toe stretching exercise.
+This can be achieved through regular foot massages for older adults, keeping a foot on the footstool while sitting down, and proper toe stretching exercises.

 Avoid wearing your shoes while your foot is still wet or damp.
-This does not only keep your toe clean, but it also prevents bacterial buildup since they dwell in wet environments.
+This does not only keep your toe clean, but it also prevents bacteria buildup since they dwell in wet environments.

 6. Go for the right equipment

-You should consider taking seniors with circulation problem for a warm foot bath.
+You should consider taking seniors with circulation problems for a warm foot bath.

 There are lots of best foot soak for the elderly you can easily buy if you prefer doing it at home.
-This does not only keep the foot healthy, but it also allows blood to flow easily
+This not only keeps the foot healthy but also allows blood to flow smoothly.

 7. Consult a podiatrist

-No matter how much efforts you put towards caring for seniors nails, it is always recommended to see a podiatrist regularly for foot checkup for your elderly or other citizens.
+No matter how much effort you put towards caring for seniors’ nails, it is always recommended to see a podiatrist regularly for foot checkups for your elderly or older citizens.

 Foot Care For Diabetic Seniors